-What is a tardigrade and can it survive almost anything?
+What is a tardigrade and can it survive almost anything? - CBBC Newsround

-A new study has revealed that they could survive almost any cosmic disaster on the planet.
+A new study has revealed how the tardigrade could survive almost any cosmic disaster on the planet.

-What's so special about it and how do other animals survive extreme conditions?
+So what's so special about it and how do other creatures survive extreme conditions?

-Sometimes called a water bear, the tardigrade is a tiny creature.
+Sometimes called a water bear, the tardigrade is a tiny animal.

 It measures only a millimetre or less, and is more closely related to worms than insects.

-However, they are believed to be the toughest creature on Earth.
+However, it's believed to be the toughest creature on Earth.

 Tardigrades can survive radiation, freezing and extreme dehydration.